tk382/HIPPO/README.md

 Next, you can run hippo function to do the pre-processing that simutlaneously conducts feature selection and hierarchcial clustering.
 There are three arguments that help you decide the stopping criterion of clustering procedure.

 1. K is the maximum number of clusters that you want.
-HIPPO will return the clustering results for all $k = 2, 3, \cdots, K$, so you can overestimate the number of potential clusters.
+HIPPO will return the clustering results for all $$k = 2, 3, \cdots, K$$, so you can overestimate the number of potential clusters.
 The default is 10, but users are highly recommended to adjust this.

 2. z_threshold is the feature selection criterion.
 For each round of hierarchical clustering, hippo will find outlier genes where the z-value of significance is greater than the threshold.
 For example, if you would like to select genes with p-values less than 0.05, z_threshold would be 1.96.
 The default threshold is 2, but users can use their discretion to change this value.